Leo-Lem/SwiftServices/README.md

 # Key-Value Storage Service

-An abstraction for key value storage (e.g., UserDefaults, NSUbiquitousKeyValueStore).
+An abstraction for workign with key value storage (e.g., UserDefaults, NSUbiquitousKeyValueStore).

 ## Features

-- storing item for key.
-- deleting item for key.
-- loading the item for a key.
+- storing, loading and deleting item for key.
+- storing items securely (e.g., in Keychain).
 - getting all keys.
+- storing codable items (with automatic encoding and decoding).

 ## How to use

-Subclass UserDefaultsStorageService and add your own functionality, or use it as is.
+Subclass UserDefaultsService and add your own functionality, or use it as is.